EUROPE’S 10 MOST BEAUTIFUL RESTAURANTS

 4. La Terrazza, Belmond in Portofino, Italy

-If you don’t know the song by Delia “I found my love in Portofino” just come up for dinner at La Terrazza.
-Driving your car up the hill to the hotel entrance, all dressed up, will make you feel like in a Hollywood film.
+If you don’t know the song by Delia “I Found My Love in Portofino” just come up for dinner at La Terrazza.
+Driving your car up the hill to the hotel entrance, all dressed up will make you feel like in a Hollywood film.
 Start your evening with a glass of something sparkly and watch the Portofino Bay, including potentially spying on the villa of Dolce and Gabbana.
 For those considering staying overnight, it is worth it just to have that incredible breakfast buffet.
+A definite bucket list item for Europe’s most beautiful restaurants!

 5. Ca’s Patro March, Deia, Mallorca